VOLTTRON/volttron/docs/source/deploying-volttron/single-machine.rst

         This command must be run from the root VOLTTRON directory.

 Having following the examples above, the platform should be ready for demonstrating the example deployment.
-Start the Listener, SQLite historian and Master Driver.
+Start the Listener, SQLite historian and Platform Driver.

 .. code-block:: console